-European Union's Human Rights Principle and Policy,2 Council of Europe3 and the European Court of Human Rights.4 For more than half a century, human rights promotion and advocacies have centered on the articulation of people's civil and political rights under the banner of The Universal Declaration of Human Rights, which was ratified in 1948 by the United Nations in the aftermath of the Second World War and the Holocaust; the European Convention on Human Rights (1950);5 the 1966 International Covenant on Civil and Political Rights (ICCPR); and the International Covenant on Economic, Social and Cultural Rights (ICESCR).6 The new waves of human rights advocacies around the people's economic, social and cultural (ESC) rights are rooted in all these fundamental international conventions.
+Since the Second World War, the promotion of human rights (HR) has historically been the mandate of HR-oriented international governmental organizations like the United Nations and its affiliated institutions, e.g., Commission on Human Rights, regional institutions like the European Union's Human Rights Principle and Policy, Council of Europe and the European Court of Human Rights.
+For more than half a century, human rights promotion and advocacies have centered on the articulation of people's civil and political rights under the banner of The Universal Declaration of Human Rights, which was ratified in 1948 by the United Nations in the aftermath of the Second World War and the Holocaust; the European Convention on Human Rights (1950); the 1966 International Covenant on Civil and Political Rights (ICEPR); and the International Covenant on Economic, Social and Cultural Rights (ICESCR).
+The new waves of human rights advocacies around the people's economic, social and cultural (ESC) rights are rooted in all these fundamental international conventions.

 Compared with the UN framework, the European one is more progressive for human rights protection.
 In Europe, the human rights framework model of rights has been tailored to the continent.
 On 4.November 1950, members of the Council of Europe signed the European Convention on Human Rights (ECHR).
-The Convention came into force in 3rd September 1953 and three major subsequent institutions were entrusted with safeguarding its workings: The European Commission of Human Rights (1954), The European Court of Human Rights (ECtHR 1959), and The Committee of Ministers of the Council of Europe.
+The Convention came into force 3rd September 1953 and three major subsequent institutions were entrusted with safeguarding its workings: The European Commission of Human Rights (1954), The European Court of Human Rights (ECtHR 1959), and The Committee of Ministers of the Council of Europe.
 The creation of these bodies (the court being based in Strasbourg) allowed individuals with a grievance against the state to challenge their treatment at an international level.
-Compared with regions, the European human rights regime hence is more progressive, as well as conducive for NGOs (as well as individuals) making their case to be heard by the ECtHR (BBC News, 29.September 2000,15: 19GMT; Moravcsik 2000).
+Compared with regions, the European human rights regime hence is more progressive, as well as conducive for non-governmental organizations (NGOs) as well as individuals making their case to be heard by the ECtHR (BBC News, 29.September 2000,15:19GMT; Moravcsik 2000).

-Nevertheless, the six-decade-old UN Human Right Declaration forms the basic foundation for all the legal and quasi-legal HR frameworks.
-More recently, human rights issues have been taken up by international financial institutions (IFIs) like the World Bank in the scrutiny of fund application and dispatch.
-But the intervention of IGO's and/or IFIs at the international level for the protection of human rights (the minimal task in promoting human rights)

-is far from satisfactory, resulting mainly in the paper documentation of HR debates and articulation of 'sanitized' HR policy declaration and principles.
+Nevertheless, the 65 year-old plus UN Human Right Declaration forms the basic foundation for all the legal and quasi-legal HR frameworks.
+But not until the 21st Century, human rights issues have been recently taken up by international financial institutions (IFIs) like the World Bank (and IMF) in the scrutiny of fund application and dispatch.
+But the intervention of IGO's and/or IFIs at the international level for the protection of human rights (the minimal task in promoting human rights) is far from satisfactory, resulting mainly in the paper documentation of HR debates and articulation of 'sanitized' HR policy declarations and principles.
 Thus, one observer noted: